 Federal Direct Grad Plus Loan

 The Grad PLUS Loan (GPLUS) is available to creditworthy students enrolled at least halftime in a graduate or professional program (students enrolled in the School of Education post-baccalaureate teaching credential program are ineligible).
 The loan program is not dependent on income and assets and allows students to borrow the difference between the cost of education and the financial assistance they are scheduled to receive.
-The interest rate for this loan is fixed at 7%.
+Interest rates for all federal student loans can be found at studentaid.gov.
 It is recommended that students maximize their Direct Loan eligibility before borrowing from this program.
 For more information, visit www.redlands.edu/sfs/dgradplus.

 Federal Pell Grants (Post-Baccalaureate)

-This federal grant ranges from $605 to $6,095 for undergraduate and post-baccalaureate students.
+The federal grant tables are published each year by the Federal Department of Education.
 The award is determined by the amount of the calculated student contribution in relation to the cost of attending the University of Redlands.
 Grants do not have to be repaid.
 Eligibility is limited to a total of twelve terms during the pursuit of the first baccalaureate or post-baccalaureate degree.

 Cal Grant A or B (Post Baccalaureate)